 DFAT offers services to Australians overseas through a network of diplomatic and consular missions.
 DFAT also maintains offices in state and territory capitals in Australia.
 DFAT’s State and Territory Offices work with our key domestic stakeholders – business, state and territory governments, academia, NGOs and the broader community – to help advance Australia’s foreign policy, trade, investment and development interests.

 Passport and notarial services are provided by separate passport offices in each state.
 Details can be found at the Smartraveller website.

 Victoria State Office

 The Victoria State Office works with a broad range of stakeholders across Victoria to advance Australia's international interests.
-Our partners include business and industry groups, state and local government, universities, NGOs, arts, cultural and sporting organisations, community groups and the Victorian Consular Corps.
+Our partners include business and industry groups, state and local government, universities, NGOs, arts, cultural and sports organisations, community groups and the Consular Corps.